Georgemouts/Opengl-SolarSystem/README.md

-# :sunny::ringed_planet:Opengl-SolarSystem :ringed_planet:
+# Opengl-SolarSystem :ringed_planet:
-Project of creating a simple solar system with 2 planets using C++ and the Opengl library -UOI Project
+:sunny::ringed_planet:Project of creating a simple solar system with 2 planets using C++ and the Opengl library -UOI Project

 ## Prerequisite
 - C++